Why do I need to report a change in my circumstances?

 - you are going to be away from your home for a period of time, for example working away or going on an extended holiday

-- your rent charge changes (if your rent increases, your claim may be referred to a rent officer for a new decision on the maximum rent that can be paid for your property – for information about the maximum rent see our page on how housing benefit is calculated), or
+- your rent charge changes (if your rent increases, your claim may be referred to a rent officer for a new decision on the maximum rent that can be paid for your property – for information about the maximum rent click here), or

-There is a sample letter in our free resources that you can use to notify the Housing Benefit department of your change of circumstances.
+Use our sample letter to tell the Housing Benefit department of your change of circumstances.
 If you can, take the letter in personally and ask for a receipt.
 Keep this in a safe place.
 If this is not possible, take a copy of the letter and a record of the date that you sent it.
 This will help avoid problems if the letter gets lost.

 I’ve got a letter saying that I have been overpaid benefit